 Fortunately, there are ways you can avoid getting tricked by fake slots or rogue operators.

-Every legitimate online casino is required to have a license within a jurisdiction they are operating.
+Every legitimate online casino is required to have a license within the jurisdiction they are operating.
 Regulation boards such as the Kahnawake Gaming Commission and Malta Gaming Authority have a set of strict rules all licensees must follow to keep their credentials.
+This is also the case for land-based casinos that are regulated by their respective offices.
+Both legitimate land-based and online casinos require a license to run.

 Licensed operators are required to have several security measures in place to prevent criminals from stealing their players' private information.
 Casino operators must also be clear about their promotions or bonuses by making their policies as transparent as possible to their patrons.